-Once applicants have been notified of the Department's intent to fund a specific project, they will be required to submit all contract development forms by June 20, 2014.
+Once applicants have been notified of the Department's intent to fund a specific project, they will be required to submit all contract development forms by On or about Friday, July 24, 2015.
 Failure to adhere to this deadline may result in an immediate reallocation of funds to other suitable projects.